 The CSP coordinator and student have an initial meeting each semester to identify the student’s needs and interests.
 With support from the CSP coordinator, the student develops goals that will build academic, social, executive functioning, and/or life skills.
 The CSP coordinator and student meet once or more per week throughout the semester to review the student’s progress, build skills and address new areas of concern.
 In addition to meetings, the CSP coordinator, students, and peer mentors use email, text messages, and/or phone calls to keep in touch and monitor progress.

-How do students with ASD's get connected with the resources of a large university such as the Office of Disability Services, Counseling Center, Residence Life, and Learning Centers?
+How do students with Autism Spectrum Disorders get connected with the resources of a large university such as the Office of Disability Services, Counseling Center, Residence Life, and Learning Centers?

 The CSP coordinator will assist the student in identifying the services s/he may need, ensure student contact with the correct office and then provide follow-through support as needed.